 The Georgetown University Law Center and McDonough School of Business offer a full-time, four-year program that leads to both JD and MBA degrees.
 The program is designed for highly motivated students interested in the intersection of law and global business.

-From analyzing complex financial statements to negotiating international transactions, our JD/MBA graduates have the knowledge and skills necessary to confidently advocate for their client’s best interest.
-Whether they work in the public, private, or nonprofit sector, our joint degree graduates understand how current issues in public policy, governance, and ethical standards impact the intersection of practicing law and conducting business in a global economy.
+From analyzing complex financial statements to negotiating international transactions, you will graduate with the knowledge and skills necessary to confidently advocate for your client’s best interest.
+Whether you work in the public, private, or nonprofit sector, you will understand how current issues in public policy, governance, and ethical standards impact the intersection of practicing law and conducting business in a global economy.

-Students must be accepted by Georgetown McDonough either before starting Law School or by the first round MBA admissions deadline during their first year of Law School.
+To be considered for admission, you must apply to Georgetown McDonough either before starting Law School or by the Round One MBA admissions deadline during your first year of Law School.

-Students should confirm the specific Georgetown University Law Center requirements with an academic advisor at the Law Center.
+Please confirm the specific Georgetown University Law Center admission requirements with an academic advisor at the Law Center.

 Phone: (202) 662-9010